dod-ccpo/atat-net-infra/README.md

 In general, the steps to deploy each are approximately the same, following the typical `cdk diff`/`cdk deploy` workflow.
 Which path is chosen is determined based on the values of a CDK Context variable value.

+### Deploying a "full" environment

+Because a full environment deployment requires the usage of a full CI/CD pipeline, it also needs additional configuration values to understand which `git` repository to watch and what credentials should be used to do so.
+Like a Sandbox environment, the `atat:EnvironmentId` context value must also be set.
+Additionally, a Secret must be created within Secrets Manager to store a GitHub Personal Access Token.

+The required context values are:
+ - `atat:EnvironmentId`, which should be the unique name used to identify the environment
+ - `atat:GitHubPatName`, which should be the name of the Secret that contains the GitHub PAT
+ - `atat:VersionControlRepo`, which should be name of the GitHub repository where the code is stored, including the organization name (for example, `dod-ccpo/atat-web-api`)
+ - `atat:VersionControlBranch`, which should be the branch within the repository to watch for changes